Chart Color Schemes

 Employment

-Agriculture, forestry & fishing has notably high employment levels, at 7.7 times the regional average.
-However, health care & social assistance has limited presence with 9.0% employment compared to 16.9% regionally.
-The ratio of 0.7 workers per resident indicates a level of local employment opportunities above the norm.
-Over the 12 months to September 2025, employment increased by 4.4%, while labour force increased by 5.4%, leading to an unemployment rise of 0.9 percentage points.
-In contrast, Rest of NSW experienced employment decline of 0.5% and labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data for NSW to 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these projections to Hillston's employment mix suggests local employment should increase by 4.8% over five years and 10.8% over ten years.
+The ratio of 0.7 workers per resident indicates a higher level of local employment opportunities than usual.
+Over the 12 months to September 2025, employment increased by 4.1%, while labour force grew by 5.0%, leading to an unemployment rise of 0.9 percentage points.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a corresponding unemployment increase of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Hillston's local employment should increase by 4.8% over five years and 10.8% over ten years, based on industry-specific projections applied to the area's current employment mix.

 Frequently Asked Questions - Employment